 Humanitarian

 We commit to an effective ecumenical response that saves lives and maintains dignity, irrespective of race, gender, belief, nationality, ethnicity, or political persuasion.
 Humanitarian needs define our priorities and the humanitarian principles of humanity, impartiality, neutrality, and independence guide our actions.
 We remain committed to strengthening the resilience of affected communities and to being accountable to people and communities affected by a crisis.
-The ACT Alliance Secretariat is certified against the Core Humanitarian Standard on Quality and Accountability and is committed to the Sphere Humanitarian Charter and Minimum Standards in Disaster Response.
+The ACT Alliance Secretariat adheres to the Core Humanitarian Standard on Quality and Accountability and is committed to the Sphere Humanitarian Charter and Minimum Standards in Disaster Response.

 Our goals

-• Ensure ACT Alliance’s humanitarian responses are managed efficiently, delivered in a timely manner and evidenced appropriately.
+• Ensure coordination of ACT Alliance’s humanitarian responses so that they are managed efficiently, delivered in a timely manner and evidenced appropriately.

 • Work with ACT forums and members to strengthen the resilience of disaster affected communities.

-• Support ACT forums and members to collaboratively ensure accountability to disaster affected populations in line with the Core Humanitarian Standard (CHS) commitments.
+• Support ACT forums and members to collaboratively ensure accountability to disaster affected populations in line with the Core Humanitarian Standard (CHS) commitments and the Sphere Minimum Standards

-• Support member-led and evidence-based humanitarian advocacy initiatives that amplify the voices of disaster affected
+• Support member-led and evidence-based humanitarian advocacy initiatives that amplify the voices of disaster affected communities.

 act alliance logo